 In a Downlink Dual Carrier configuration, one or more PDCHs are assigned to a single mobile station on each of two different radio frequency channels.
 In a DLMC configuration, one or more PDCHs are assigned to a single mobile station on one or more of the uplink radio frequency channels that correspond to the downlink radio frequency channels assigned for the DLMC configuration.
 A mobile station with a Downlink Dual Carrier configuration or a DLMC configuration shall not be allocated radio blocks on multiple radio frequency channels during any given radio block period.

-All the RLC data blocks of an uplink TBF initiated by one phase access shall each contain a TLLI (in A/Gb mode) or a G-RNTI (in Iu mode) field in the RLC data block header until the contention resolution is completed on the mobile station side (see sub-clause 7.1.2.3, and 3GPP TS 44.160).
-After the reaction time specified in 3GPP TS 45.010 no other RLC data blocks shall contain a TLLI field (in A/Gb mode) or a G-RNTI (in Iu mode), except for those retransmitted RLC data blocks that originally contained a TLLI (in A/Gb mode) or a G-RNTI (in Iu mode), which will be repeated including the same TLLI (in A/Gb mode) or G-RNTI (in Iu mode) (see sub-clause 7.1.2.3a,and 3GPP TS 44.160).
+All the RLC data blocks of an uplink TBF initiated by one phase access shall each contain a TLLI (in A/Gb mode) or a G-RNTI (in Iu mode) field in the RLC data block header until the contention resolution is completed on the mobile station side (see sub-clause 7.1.2.3, 7a.2.1.1and 3GPP TS 44.160).
+A mobile station in EC-EGPRS operationthat has been indicated to use the enhanced access burst procedure shall only include the TLLI in the first RLC data block of the uplink TBF and the rTLLI in the RLC/MAC headers of the remaining RLC data blocks until the contention resolution is completed (see sub-clause 7a.2.1.2).After the reaction time specified in 3GPP TS 45.010 no other RLC data blocks shall contain a TLLI/rTLLI field (in A/Gb mode) or a G-RNTI (in Iu mode), except for those retransmitted RLC data blocks that originally contained a TLLI/rTLLI (in A/Gb mode) or a G-RNTI (in Iu mode), which will be repeated including the same TLLI/rTLLI (in A/Gb mode) or G-RNTI (in Iu mode) (see sub-clause 7.1.2.3a, 7a.2.1and 3GPP TS 44.160).
 The TLLI_BLOCK_CHANNEL_CODING parameter in the PACKET UPLINK ASSIGNMENT or in the MULTIPLE TBF UPLINK ASSIGNMENT message indicates whether a RLC data block containing a TLLI (in A/Gb mode) or a G-RNTI (in Iu mode) field in the RLC data block header shall be encoded using CS-1 in GPRS TBF mode, or MCS-1 in EGPRS TBF mode, or using the commanded modulation and channel coding scheme (see 3GPP TS 45.003).
 In GPRS TBF mode, the mobile station shall send all other RLC data blocks using the commanded channel coding scheme.

+In EC-EGPRS TBF mode, the mobile station shall use the modulation and channel coding scheme commanded in the assignment message.

 In EGPRS TBF mode, RLC data blocks that are transmitted for the first time shall be transmitted with the commanded MCS, except if the commanded mode is MCS-5-7, in which case the data block shall be transmitted with MCS-5, or if the commanded mode is MCS-6-9, in which case the data block shall be transmitted with MCS-6.
 In the case of a Downlink Dual Carrier configuration or a DLMC configuration the commanded MCS shall apply to all of the uplink carriers for which PDCH resources have been assigned.
 In EGPRS TBF mode, a MS may choose an alternate MCS than the one commanded, for the initial transmission of the last RLC data blocks of the TBF under the following conditions: